gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.InGameExt.md

 ## InGameExt.GetAllObjectsOfType<T>(this InGame) Method

-(Cross-Game compatible) Gets all objects of type T. Does this by returning all objects created by the Factory of type T
+Gets all objects of type T. Does this by returning all objects created by the Factory of type T

 ```csharp
 public static System.Collections.Generic.List<T> GetAllObjectsOfType<T>(this Assets.Scripts.Unity.UI_New.InGame.InGame inGame)